Home

 The Newark torc (Image © The National Civil War Museum)

-Because of this, we began to search the academic literature to see why and how this casting-on theory had developed.
+Because of this, Tess began to search the academic literature to see why and how this casting-on theory had developed.
 The search showed that although casting-on was assumed to be the manufacturing method in all cases there was, and is, very little evidence for many of the hollow-torus torcs to back up this assumption.

 The Netherurd terminal (Image © The National Museums of Scotland)

 The aim of this site is to share research into British Iron Age torcs.
-By using this format we hope this site will become a ‘one-stop shop’ for all things Iron Age torc related, be it the torcs themselves, goldworking techniques, related crafts, torc finders, the history of torc study… and there may even be a few chocolate torcs too!
+By using this format I hope this site will become a ‘one-stop shop’ for all things Iron Age torc related, be it the torcs themselves, goldworking techniques, related crafts, torc finders, the history of torc study… and there may even be a few chocolate torcs too!